 To make candied lemon, use a peeler to peel the lemon zest in long and even strips.
 Use a sharp knife to slice those strips into thin matchsticks.

-Can also also slice the zest of a juiced lemon into strips, but be sure to remove the pith before you candy it.
+You can also slice the skin of a juiced lemon into strips, but be sure to remove the pith before you candy it.
 I’ve done it both ways – the images with thicker strips were from a lemon I sliced after juicing.

 Combine 110g (1/2 Australian cup) caster or white sugar and 125ml (1/2 Australian cup) water in a small saucepan.
-Cook for a couple of minutes until the sugar has dissolved, then add the lemon.
+Cook for a couple of minutes until the sugar has dissolved, then add the lemon strips.

 If you like, you can also toss the candied lemon in some sugar for a different look (see the image below).
 Wait about 10 minutes or until the lemon has dried off somewhat before tossing in the white sugar.